Staff

 |

-In guided reading, we will teach the children strategies to support their reading whilst encouraging them to listen to their own reading to see if they can self-correct and spot errors as they read.
-We will develop the children’s ability to answer inference and retrieval questions of any given text.
-In phonics, we will continue learning the extended code deepening our knowledge of spellings and sounds.
-The sounds we will be covering are /i/ as in bin, /oe/ as in Joe, /n/ as in no and /er/ as in pearl.
-We will also be looking at schwas (an unstressed vowel sound) and how they affect the sound of a word.
-In handwriting- we will continue to practise forming lowercase letters of the correct size relative to one another and start to use some of the diagonal and horizontal strokes needed to join. |
+In guided reading, we will continue to develop children’s decoding strategies to support their reading, encourage children to listen to their own voice and develop children’s ability to answer inference and retrieval questions of any given text.
+In handwriting, we will continue to practice forming lowercase letters of the correct size relative to one another and continue to use some of the diagonal and horizontal stroked needed to join.

 Maths |